Background to the regulations

 Purpose of the regulations

-The regulations have been made to provide a nationally consistent approach to dam safety, which will protect people, property and the environment from the potential impacts of dam failure.
+The regulations were made to provide a nationally consistent approach to dam safety, protecting people, property and the environment from the potential impacts of dam failure.

 Until these regulations were made, Aotearoa /New Zealand did not have a consistent regulatory dam safety framework.
 This is in contrast with almost all other countries who are members of the Organisation for Economic Co-operation and Development (OECD).
 The absence of a dam safety framework, puts people, property, and the environment at unnecessary risk, should a dam fail.